House opens ethics investigation into Florida Republican Matt Gaetz

 “As the result of so many years of dishonest reporting and political hit pieces that are unsubstantiated by unverified sources, I think the American people have a lot of reservations about allegations,” she said.
 “Baseless accusations have been made about virtually every Republican.”

-The federal investigation into Gaetz grew out of a separate probe into his friend Joel Greenberg, the former tax collector of Seminole County, who has been charged with dozens of crimes.
+The federal investigation into Gaetz grew out of a separate probe into his friend Greenberg, the former tax collector of Seminole County, who has been charged with dozens of crimes.
 The Justice Department has been exploring whether Greenberg procured women for Gaetz, who represents a mostly conservative district in Florida’s panhandle, and whether the two men sometimes shared sexual partners, including the 17-year-old girl at the center of Greenberg’s case.

 Prosecutors said in charging documents that Greenberg abused his access to a statewide database, using it to look up the personal information of people with whom he was in “sugar daddy” relationships — including the 17-year-old girl — and to help produce fake identification documents to “facilitate his efforts to engage in commercial sex acts.”
 Investigators are also exploring allegations that Gaetz used illegal drugs during some encounters with women, people familiar with the matter have said.